danshort/danshort.github.io/src/index.md

 ### Humor

 I don’t take myself seriously… life is too short.
 I’m happy to make fun of myself and lean on humor as a way to de-escalate tension and help people understand when I’m being serious or light-hearted in our async text-based work environment.
 I will `/giphy` the hell out of a conversation where it’s warranted (Kristen Bell and Schitt’s Creek gifs are my love language).

+### Security Mindset and Building Trust

+As a leader in technology, I recognize that trust is earned through consistent attention to security and privacy.
+Throughout my career, I've emphasized a few key principles:

+* **Security is everyone's responsibility** - not just a specialized team's concern
+* **Privacy and security are foundational** - not features to be added later
+* **Transparency about security practices** builds trust with users
+* **Good security feels invisible** to users while protecting them completely

+I encourage teams to integrate security thinking from the earliest design phases and make it part of our definition of done.
+In practice, this means regular security reviews, encouraging team members to raise concerns, and working closely with security specialists to implement best practices.

+The most secure systems are those built by teams who understand that protecting user data is part of delivering value, not an obstacle to it.
+This mindset creates the foundation for software that users can trust with their most sensitive information.

 ## My Expectations